acts-project/acts-project.github.io/docs/modules_propagation.md

 # Propagation and Extrapolation

-The track propagation is one essitial part of each track reconstruction software.
-The ACTS propgation code is based on the ATLAS `RungeKuttaPropagator` which is still availalbe in the `Legacy`
+The track propagation is an essential part of track reconstruction.
+The ACTS propgation code is based on the ATLAS `RungeKuttaPropagator` which is still availalbe in the `Legacy` module.

 ## Steppers and Propgator